DrewLichtenstein/Project1/README.md

 # Project 1

+File summary: Appliation.py handles all of the functions as follows:
+-- def index() renders the login.html

+-- def registration renders the registration.html

+-- def /on_registration checks to see if the registered username is taken and, if not, stores registration information to the user_login table

+-- def Logged_in checks to see if username and password match and, if so, renders main.html

+-- def search_location is the main function for main.html; it searchers the zip_data table for a location or zipcode (and should throw an error if you are not logged in, but I haven't quite figured out how to do that...)

+-- search_location/location_id renders either location_info.html or location_info_noform.html (depenidng on if a user has checked-in to a location before);
+both those html pages include location information from the zip_data table and also current weather information from the Dark Sky API.
+Location_info.html has a way to check-in and make comments, while location_info_noform.html removes that form.

+-- def location_api(lookup_zipcode) provides a JSON version of the zip_data table based on a location's ID

+-- def logout logs the user out

+-- def main let's anyone search for a location without being logged in.

-File summary: Appliation.py handles all of the functions, import.py is a simple CSV-to-SQL importer for zip code data, and all the various html templates are in the main template folder.
+import.py is a simple CSV-to-SQL importer for zip code data, and all the various html templates are in the main template folder (all extended from layout.html, which includes the Bootstrap CSS and header).
+The database templates are in the weather_database sql file.

 Overall, working on this project was really rewarding; I really struggled at first, but I eventually got things to work after many hours of practice -- programming can be quite rewarding!